mattfergoda/UWCLMS-Work-Sample/README.md

 3. To have `clang` compile the program according to the `Makefile`’s specifications, run `make speller`.

 4. The program’s usage is `./speller [dictionary] text`.
-    * There are two dictionaries available with which to run the program: one “small” (with just two words) and one “large” (with several thousand words), both of which can be found in `dictionaries/`.
     * If the argument is omitted, the program will default to the large dictionary.
     * For example, the command
         ```./speller dictionaries/small texts/carroll.txt```